daveh07/minigames_server/README.md

 This will start a Vertx server, listening on the port you specified.

-- It defaults to 8080, but on turing someone's probably already using that.
 - You can test this by opening a browser, and visiting http://localhost:41234/ping (replace 41234 with the port number you used)
     - Note: it's just "http" not "https"